MichaIng/DietPi-Docs/docs/install.md

     2. Select the Hyper-V Generation: Select **Generation 1** ("Specify Generation")
     3. Choose your RAM size (e.g. 2048 MB)
     4. If you have already configured a network, select your network.
 Otherwise let it "Not connected" and change it afterwards
-    5. Choose to use the extracted `.vhdx` Hyper-V disc file (see above)
+    5. Choose to use the decompressed `.vhdx` Hyper-V disk file (see above)

     If you have not set up any network connection, go on with the **Virtual Switch Manager** and add a network.
 Select that network in your virtual machine settings afterwards.